 If you’re fresh out of school or college and you have a knack for programming and problem-solving, you may find a career in software development extremely rewarding.
 But, does it make sense to become a PHP Developer?

 Let’s take an in-depth look at what skills and qualifications you might need to become a PHP Developer.
 And let’s also gain some insight into what you’d be doing on a day-to-day basis as a fully-fledged Junior PHP Developer.

 Skills, Qualifications, and Past Experience Required to Become a PHP Developer

 Most people that have just left school or college won’t have had much or even any commercial PHP development work experience.
 Even considering that, it’s still possible to get junior and trainee PHP Developer jobs.

-Employers look favourably on candidates who have experimented with PHP in their spare time as a hobby.
+Employers look favourably at candidates who have experimented with PHP in their spare time as a hobby.
 Furthermore, having an online portfolio that demonstrates their personal project code would help them succeed at interviews.
 Hiring managers also prefer candidates who have experience in HTML and CSS coding.

 When it comes to qualifications, some employers don’t mind if people applying for junior or trainee roles haven’t got a Computer Science degree.
 It’s possible to get certified in online courses such as one of CompTIA’s ‘core’ certifications.

-It also helps if you’ve had some experience of working with databases such as MySQL or Microsoft SQL.
+It also helps if you’ve had some experience working with databases such as MySQL or Microsoft SQL.
 Again, that could be through dabbling on projects at home, or it could be through work experience.

 A Day in the Life of a PHP Developer